$p$-Adic Brownian Motion is a Scaling Limit: Convergence of the Discrete Time Processes

-\begin{proof} Proposition~\ref{tight} implies that the family measures $\{P^m\colon m\in\mathds N_0\}$ is uniformly tight.
-Proposition~\ref{5:prop:restrictedhistconv} implies that there is a $\pi$-system $\mathcal A$ that generates the same $\sigma$-algebra as that which $\C(H)$ generates and that for each $A$ in $\mathcal A$, The uniform tightness together with the convergence of the measures on a $\pi$-system implies the weak-$\ast$ convergence of the $P^m$ to $P$ in the space of bounded measures on $D([0, \infty) \colon \mathds Q_p)$. \end{proof}
+\begin{proof} Proposition~\ref{tight} implies that the family measures $\{\Pbm\colon m\in\mathds N_0\}$ is uniformly tight.
+Since the intersection of any two balls in $\mathds Q_p$ is again a ball in $\mathds Q_p$, $\C(H_{R})$ is a $\pi$-system that generates the $\sigma$-algebra of cylinder sets.
+Proposition~\ref{5:prop:restrictedhistconv} implies that for any $A$ in $\C(H_{R})$, $(\Pbm(A))$ converges to $\Pb(A)$.
+The uniform tightness together with the convergence of the measures on a $\pi$-system that generates the cylinder sets implies the weak convergence of the $\Pbm$ to $\Pb$. \end{proof}

-As noted in \cite{BW}, the relationship between the space and time scalings is similar in the $p$-adic and real settings.
-In the $p$-adic setting with the exponent of the Vladimirov operator, $b$, taken to be positive and the diffusion equation given by \eqref{padicDiffusionEquation}, the relationship between the distance and time scales is The current paper extends the result of \cite{BW}, where $b$ was restricted to be in $(1,\infty)$.
-Furthermore, the convergence we have proved is the weak-$\ast$ convergence in the space of bounded measures on $D([0,\infty)\colon \mathds Q_p)$ rather than the weak-$\ast$ convergence in the space of bounded measures on $D([0,T]\colon \mathds Q_p)$ for any fixed positive $T$.
-The current proof is quite robust and there is no obstruction to modifying it to the setting of paths valued in any non-Archimedean local field and, in fact, to the full generality of \cite{var97}.
+The convergence demonstrated here is, for any $b$ in $(0, \infty)$, the weak convergence of probability measures on $D([0,\infty)\colon \mathds Q_p)$.
+In contrast, the convergence established earlier \cite{BW} was, for any fixed positive $T$ and $b$ in $(1, \infty)$, the weak convergence of probability measures on $D([0,T]\colon \mathds Q_p)$.
+The current proof is quite robust and it should extend to the full generality of the non-Archimedean Brownian motion that Varadarajan introduced \cite{var97}.